Maritime call sign: History

 As broadcast stations became commonplace in the 1920s, some original three- and four-letter call signs were reassigned as the corresponding ships were removed from U.S. registry.
 The WSB call sign had been held by two ships (the SS Francis H. Leggett, shipwrecked off Oregon's coast on September 18, 1914, and later the Firwood, a ship destroyed by fire near Peru on December 18, 1919) before being assigned to The Atlanta Journal for use by its Atlanta, Georgia, broadcast radio station in 1922.
 Similarly, WEZU, the international radio call sign of the ship SS Lash Atlantico, was assigned in 1997 to a broadcast station.
 Additional call signs would be reassigned to coastal stations or moved from marine radio to terrestrial broadcast radio when ships were sold for registration to foreign nations, as the new owners would obtain new, local call signs for any existing shipboard radio stations.

-Leisure craft with VHF radios may not be assigned call signs, in which case the name of the vessel is used instead.
+In the U.S., leisure craft with VHF radios may not be assigned call signs, in which case the name of the vessel is used instead.
 Ships in the U.S. wishing to have a radio licence anyway are under FCC Radio Service Code SA: "Ship Recreational or Voluntarily Equipped".
 Those calls follow the land mobile format of the initial letter K or W followed by 1 or 2 letters followed by 3 or 4 numbers (such as KX0983 or WXX0029).

 U.S. Coast Guard small boats have a number that is shown on both bows (i.e. port and starboard) in which the first two digits indicate the nominal length of the boat in feet.
 For example, Coast Guard 47021 refers to the 21st in the series of 47-foot motor lifeboats.
 The call sign might also be abbreviated to the final two or three numbers during operations, for example: Coast Guard zero two one.